GraphQLAPI/graphql-api-for-wp/README.md

 - User: `admin`
 - Password: `password`

-For some reason, `wp-env` may fail to automatically active the plugin.
-If that's the case, go to Plugins, and activate "GraphQL API for WordPress"
+If for some reason `wp-env` fails to automatically activate the plugin, then go to Plugins => Installed Plugins in the menu, and activate "GraphQL API for WordPress".

 To enable pretty permalinks, run: